ArcadiaLabs/RaspberryPiSrtStreamingMachine/README.md

   ![SRT relay diagram](./images/srt_relay.drawio.png)

 About the relay, it's quite easy to set up a PC with OBS acting as a relay.
 But the PC needs to be quite powerful to be able to capture, decode, re-encode and send the stream inside OBS.
 Using the right tools, this task could be done using a low power Raspberry Pi 4 (4Gb of RAM in my case).

-I could re-stream a 1080p/30fps stream with no problem.
+### Performance
+Using a 4Gb Raspberry Pi 4 with Raspberry OS 64bits (bullseye), re-streaming to Twitch :

+    OBS scene streaming : 1080p30, 6000 kbps
+    Raspberry Pi re-streaming at 1080p/30, 6000 kbps CPU : 5-10%

 ## Install the right FFmpeg binary on the Raspberry Pi